MLHale/CYBR8950/projects/milestone2.md

 **Total 40 points.**

 ## Presentation
-You will be expected to present your Milestone 2 achievements to the class following the deadline.
-It is important that you use this time to both inform your classmates of your activities and to practice for your final presentation.
-Things to be considered are 1) conveying a sense of interest and excitement about your project 2) cool product demos, and 3) interesting findings of conducting your projects.
+You will be expected to present your Milestone 2 achievements to the class and your sponsor in the form of a video.
+It is important that you use this time to both inform your classmates and sponsor of your activities and to practice for your final presentation.
+Things to be considered are 1) conveying a sense of interest and excitement about your project 2) cool product demos, and 3) interesting intermediate findings of conducting your projects.

 ### Submission Materials
-Submit your slides to Dr. Hale by the presentation days.
-Submit them by posting and pinning them in your team slack channel and via canvas.
+Submit your slides on Canvas and post your video using VidGrid to canvas alongside your paper outline and respository link.
+Also post the link to your vidGrid video on our slack channel - so that your peers can see it

 ### Grading Criteria
-You will be graded by a presentation rubric.
+You will be graded by a presentation rubric posted on canvas.

 **Total 60 points.**